nikolacvijovic-fin/Renewalnoticetracker/renewal-notice-tracker/docs/TRUST_EXCEPTION_APPROVALS.md

 ## Authorization

-Admins, operators, and reviewers may create or revoke trust exception approvals.
+Admins, operators, and reviewers may request creation or revocation through trusted server actions.
 Owners may view approval state as part of the contract workflow, but owner role alone does not create approvals.

+Browser/client inserts are not trusted authority.
+Migration `202607190001_enterprise_trust_authority.sql` removes the direct client insert/update policies and adds a trigger that rejects non-service-role inserts.
+The shipped TypeScript service computes confidence from tenant-scoped contract metadata and writes through a scoped service-role repository.

+## Duplicate Prevention

+Only one non-revoked approval can exist for the same `organization_id`, `contract_id`, and `approval_type`.

+The enterprise-safe rule is intentionally simple:

+- A duplicate non-revoked approval is rejected at the database boundary.
+- Expired approvals are not silently replaced.
+- A prior approval must be explicitly revoked before a replacement can be created.
+- Cross-organization approvals do not conflict because `organization_id` is part of the unique index.

 ## Audit